 Aichun Dong, Professor, Ph.D., Colorado State University, Biochemistry; Editor-in-Chief, International Journal of Biological Macromolecules.
 Protein structure; structure function relationship; protein folding/unfolding; protein denaturation, stabilization, and formulation; protein infrared database.

-Robert P. Houser, Professor, Ph.D., University of Minnesota, Inorganic Chemistry.
+Robert P. Houser, Assistant Vice President for Research (acting), Professor, Ph.D., University of Minnesota, Inorganic Chemistry.
 Synthetic inorganic chemistry, bioinorganic chemistry, coordination chemistry, coordination polymers.

 Richard M. Hyslop, Professor, Ph.D., University of Texas, Biochemistry.
 Metabolism and mechanisms of reactions of immunoactive and antineoplastic agents; drug design; enzymology of calcium-regulated proteins.